yochaigal/cairn/wip/2e/wilderness-exploration.md

 ### Wilderness Actions
 #### Travel
-- The partytTravels across a single hex.
+- The party travels across a single hex.
 Obvious locations, features, and terrain of nearby hexes are revealed according to their distance.
+- A healthy person can travel by foot up to two hexes per day.
+Horses and other mounts double travel speed.
+- Difficult terrain, obstacles, and slower party members can reduce travel speed by half or more.
-- The party must be careful to avoid losing their way (see the [Getting Lost](#getting-lost) table).
+- The party must be careful to avoid losing their way (see [Getting Lost](#getting-lost)).
 - The Warden rolls on the [Events Table](#events-table).

 ##### Getting Lost